peteroupc/peteroupc.github.io/graphics.md

 Other Notes:

 - The 3D graphics layer, if any, can be alpha blended with the 2D graphics layers in any order. [^4]
 - A game may limit the amount of graphics memory (akin to VRAM) to a certain maximum size in kibibytes.
 One example is the screen width times screen height divided by 24.
-This does not limit the size or number of graphics assets a game can have.
+This does not limit the size or number of textures, 3-D models, or other graphics files a game can have.
 - For classic games released in the 1990s, the number of pixels rendered per second (screen width times screen height times frames per second) is usually a small number, no more than 10 million.
 For example, if the game runs at a 256 &times; 192 screen resolution (256 pixels wide by 192 pixels high) at up to 60 frames per second, that makes 256 &times; 192 &times; 60 = 2,949,120 pixels per second.[^5]
 - Screen resolutions that have been used in classic games include:
     - Video graphics array (VGA) display modes: 640 &times; 480, 320 &times; 240, 320 &times; 200.
     - 4 &times; 3 aspect ratio: 640 &times; 480, 512 &times; 384, 400 &times; 300, 320 &times; 240, 256 &times; 192, 160 &times; 120.
     - 16 &times; 9 aspect ratio: 640 &times; 360, 320 &times; 180, 512 &times; 288, and 256 &times; 144.
     - Game console aspect ratios: 352 &times; 240, 320 &times; 224, 256 &times; 224, 240 &times; 160, 160 &times; 120.
-    - PAL home computer aspect ratio: 320 &times; 256, 640 &times; 512.
+    - PAL home computer aspect ratios: 320 &times; 256, 640 &times; 512, 360 &times; 288.
-    - Monochrome graphics: 720 &times; 348, 640 &times; 200.
+    - Monochrome graphics: 720 &times; 348,[^6] 640 &times; 200.[^7]
     - Extended Graphics Adapter aspect ratio: 640 &times; 350.
     - 8 &times; 5 aspect ratio: 640 &times; 400, 320 &times; 200.
     - Other: 512 &times; 352.

     More demanding games in the late 1990s aimed for 800 &times; 600 resolution, but any screen resolution greater than 307,200 total pixels (640 &times; 480) is not within the spirit of this challenge.
 - Classic games tended to aim for a frame rate of 30, 40, or 60 frames per second.
-- Matt Saettler, "Graphics Design and Optimization", Multimedia Technical Note (Microsoft), 1992, contains a rich discussion of graphics used in classic multimedia and game applications. [^6]
+- Matt Saettler, "Graphics Design and Optimization", Multimedia Technical Note (Microsoft), 1992, contains a rich discussion of graphics used in classic multimedia and game applications. [^8]

 These limitations were inspired by the graphics limitations of PC games in the mid- to late 1990s and of classic handheld game consoles.

 A game may impose further resource limits to the specifications given here (for example, to reduce the maximum number of 3D polygons, to disallow polygons, to reduce the number of colors per tile allowed, or [**reduce to a limited set the colors**](https://github.com/peteroupc/classic-wallpaper?tab=readme-ov-file#color-palettes) ultimately displayed on screen).
 I would be interested in knowing about these limitations that a new game that adopts this document decides to impose.
-I would also be interested in learning about a free and open-source graphics library that implements this specification.[^7]  An example of an optional restriction is that the game must be limited to colors in the so-called _VGA palette_ (light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128).
+I would also be interested in learning about a free and open-source graphics library that implements this specification.[^9]  An example of an optional restriction is that the game must be limited to colors in the so-called _VGA palette_ (light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128).

 <a id=Building_a_Public_Domain_music_synthesis_library_and_instrument_banks></a>